-Sociology 345 class took a field trip to north Minneapolis on May 1-2, 2012.
-They examined issues of race class gender in contemporary society.
-Field trip led by Prof. Char Kunkel.
+The Sociology 345 class took a field trip to north Minneapolis on May 1-2, 2012.
+They examined issues of race, class, and gender in contemporary society.
+The field trip was led by Prof. Char Kunkel.
 The itinerary was arranged by Karen Johnson, '61 - retired Social Worker (center).

 The Iowa Sociological Association Annual Meeting was held at University of Iowa on Saturday, April 28, 2012.
 Luther Students presented their work and served as discussants.
 Professors Kunkel and Green also attended.
 Amy Behrman took 1st place and received the Stephen Wieting Award (Integrating Theory and Research).

 The following students with a Sociology major have been elected to Phi Beta Kappa: